-In addition to supporting students, the Center for Academic & Professional Performance is committed to supporting faculty.
+In addition to supporting students, the Student Success Center is committed to supporting faculty.
 We offer a variety of tools to help faculty help students in their academic success and career development:

 If you find a pedagogically sound resource you would like posted on our site, please send that link with the URL pasted into the text box so we can share that resource with the rest of our academic community.